tuvudu/profile/README.md

 ### Hi there 👋

 Welcome to tuvudu's home 🏡
-I'm a Frontend develeper 👨‍💻. 🔭 I’m currently working on Bunbu Co.ltd, I'm here to resolve the world's problem with you
+I'm a Frontend develeper 👨‍💻. 🔭 I’m currently working on Kyber Network, I'm here to resolve the world's problem with you

 ### ⚡ Languages and tools: